Ayman-al-Amery/Reddit-Implicit-Interest-Classification/README.md

 Where, for each user:

-Vi = value for any given subreddit \n
+Vi = value for any given subreddit
-Ni = number of interactions with the subreddit \n
+Ni = number of interactions with the subreddit
-Si = mean score achieved across all interactions with the subreddit \n Ai = mean number of awards earned across all interactions with the subreddit \n Ci = mean number of comments received across all interactions with the subreddit
+Si = mean score achieved across all interactions with the subreddit
+Ai = mean number of awards earned across all interactions with the subreddit
+Ci = mean number of comments received across all interactions with the subreddit

 However, I believe that a user is more interested in subreddits they have posted in than subreddits they have only commented in.
 Therefore values for subreddits that a user only commented in were half weighted.